GiancarloMCorrea/extractOceanVariables/README.md

 -   `water_v`: northward sea water velocity

 There is information from October 1992 to August 2024.

+You only need to focus on the `code/hycom/single/single-HYCOM.R` or `code/hycom/multiple/multiple-HYCOM.R` scripts, depending on the approach.
+You can ignore the rest.

 ## Get data from COPERNICUS